 Name Age Position

 Scott Leonard 46 Chief Executive Officer and Director

 Scott Honour 53 Chairman

 David Quiram 46 Chief Financial Officer

+Rick Gaenzle 55 Director Nominee

+Isaac Barchas 53 Director Nominee

+Justin Kelly 49 Director Nominee

 Scott Leonard serves as our Chief Executive Officer and on our board of directors.
 Mr. Leonard has over 15 years of experience leading highly successful business transformations and transitions.
 Mr. Leonard also has deep expertise over the past 8 years driving decarbonization through technology adoption, product lifecycle management and development and industrial demand destruction.
 Mr. Leonard has held various roles at both public and private companies including Chief Executive Officer, Chief Financial Officer, Chief Restructuring Officer and Independent Director.
 Previously, Mr. Leonard served as Chief Financial Officer/Chief Restructuring Officer at GenOn Energy from 2017 until 2018, and Chief Executive Officer of GenOn Mid-Atlantic LLC in 2018.
 From 2014 to 2016, Mr. Leonard was at Hewlett Packard Enterprise (NYSE: HPE), where he served as the Senior Vice President of Global Commercial Functions for the Enterprise Services business.
 Prior to that, Mr. Leonard served as Deputy Executive Director, Chief Strategy & Administrative Officer for the Texas Department of Transportation from 2012 to 2014.
 From 2005 to 2012, Mr. Leonard held positions as Senior Vice President, Performance Improvement and Vice President, Corporate Planning at TXU Corp. and it's successor Energy Future Holdings Corp.
 Mr. Leonard previously served on the board of directors of NRG REMA, LLC and Lonestar II Generation Holdings.
 Earlier in his career, Mr. Leonard was with McKinsey & Co. as a management consultant and Donaldson Lufkin & Jenrette as an investment banker.
+In addition, Mr. Leonard serves as a manager of our sponsor.
 Mr. Leonard earned a B.S. with Highest Honors from Georgia Tech, and an M.B.A. with Distinction from The Kellogg Graduate School of Management at Northwestern.

 Scott Honour serves as the Chairman of our board of directors.
 Mr. Honour has over 30 years of private equity investment experience and has been involved in over 100 transactions totaling over \$20 billion in transaction value.
 Mr. Honour is Managing Partner of Northern Pacific Group ("NPG"), a private equity firm, which he co-founded in 2012.
 Prior to that, Mr. Honour was at The Gores Group, a Los Angeles based private equity firm, for 10 years, serving as Senior Managing Director and one of the firm's top executives.
 During his time at The Gores Group, the firm raised four funds, totaling \$4 billion in aggregate, and made over 35 investments.
 Mr. Honour also served on the investment committee for The Gores Group.
 Prior to joining The Gores Group, Mr. Honour was a Managing Director at UBS Investment Bank from 2000 to 2002 and was an investment banker at Donaldson, Lufkin & Jenrette from 1991 to 2000.
 Mr. Honour began his career at Trammell Crow Company in 1988.
-Mr. Honour has served on the board of directors of numerous public and private companies including Solar Spectrum Holdings LLC, Anthem Sports & Entertainment Inc., 1st Choice Delivery, LLC, United Language Group, Inc., Renters Warehouse LLC, Real Dolmen (REM:BB) and Westwood One, Inc. (formerly Nasdaq: WWON), and is a co-founder of Titan CNG LLC and YapStone Inc. Mr. Honour earned a B.S. and B.A., cum laude, in Business Administration and Economics from Pepperdine University and an M.B.A. in Finance and Marketing from the Wharton School of the University of Pennsylvania.
+Mr. Honour has served on the board of directors of numerous public and private companies including Solar Spectrum Holdings LLC, Anthem Sports & Entertainment Inc., 1st Choice Delivery, LLC, United Language Group, Inc., Renters Warehouse LLC, Real Dolmen (REM:BB) and Westwood One, Inc. (formerly Nasdaq: WWON), and is a co-founder of Titan CNG LLC and YapStone Inc. In addition, Mr. Honour serves as a manager of our sponsor.
+Mr. Honour earned a B.S. and B.A., cum laude, in Business Administration and Economics from Pepperdine University and an M.B.A. in Finance and Marketing from the Wharton School of the University of Pennsylvania.